 Wix POS Vs. Lightspeed

-Lightspeed is tailored specifically for Wix retail POS alternatives, offering advanced inventory management and detailed analytics that go beyond what Wix POS provides.
+Lightspeed is tailored specifically for retail businesses with advanced needs, offering detailed inventory management and analytics that go beyond what Wix POS provides.
 If you run a retail store with complex inventory needs -- hundreds of SKUs, multiple variants, and vendor management -- Lightspeed has the edge.

 However, Lightspeed starts at $89 per month compared to Wix POS which is included with eCommerce plans from $17/month.
 For small retailers who also need a website, the Wix POS system offers far better value.
 Here is a comparative overview: